b3nsh4/dynv6-updater/README.md

-A simple dyndns client made for Termux.
+A simple dyndns client made for Termux, Linux (change bash/sh path).
 You can make use of available regex patterns to find your address more faster.
 Since interface change device by device, you have to try 3 patterns in the code and use the working one.
 By default, 3rd pattern works perfectly most times.